-While the height underestimation due to (a large) vertical wavenumber can be avoided by using a smaller spatial baseline, the underestimation due to limited penetration depth is a fundamental limitation that cannot be easily overcome, if not at all.
-Nevertheless, a first-order correction is attempted in the following, based on the assumption that even in dense stands there are (maybe) some samples/locations where the X-band pulses are able penetrate to the ground, allowing undistorted height inversion.
+While the height underestimation due to too large vertical wavenumbers can be avoided by using a smaller spatial baseline, the underestimation due to limited penetration is a fundamental limitation that cannot be easily overcome, if not at all.
+Nevertheless, a first-order correction is attempted, based on the assumption that even in dense stands there may be points where the X-band pulses penetrate to the ground and allow undistorted height inversion.